Skip to Content

 3. Transportation and Ease of Travel

 In Central America, you can travel from one destination to the next in just a few hours by bus in most cases.
-Local ‘chicken busses’ are available for shorter routes.
+Local ‘chicken busses’ are available for shorter routes between cities.
 These are old school buses from the U.S. that have been repurposed into public transport buses.
-They run frequently throughout the day.
+Coaches are available for longer trips and international routes.
+You can travel between countries by bus in less than a day.
+Journeys between capital cities take 6-10 hours.

 There are also tourist shuttle buses running on popular routes.
 These are air-conditioned minibusses that take around 15 passengers.
 They’re more expensive but faster and more convenient.
 They usually pick you up and drop you off at your hotel.
 You never need to fly if you don’t want to.